Piri: Life and career

-Artistry
+Artistry and personal life

-Influences, voice, and songwriting

-Piri has cited PinkPantheress as a big inspiration, saying that her use of drum and bass breaks was "massively influential" on her own sound.
-Her "Extra Hot" tour incorporated a medley of Sweet Female Attitude's "Flowers", PinkPantheress' "Pain", Jorja Smith's "On My Mind", and Crystal Waters' "Gypsy Woman"; "Pain" sampled "Flowers", while "Gypsy Woman" had been sampled by PinkPantheress for "I Must Apologise".
-Alison Craig of The Forty Five likened Piri & Tommy's "On & On" to PinkPantheress's works and AllMusic's Paul Simpson compared Froge.mp3 to PinkPantheress's 2021 mixtape To Hell with It.
+Piri has stated that PinkPantheress's use of drum and bass breaks was massively influential on her own sound.
+"On & On" was likened by Alison Craig of The Forty Five to PinkPantheress's works and AllMusic's Paul Simpson compared Froge.mp3 to PinkPantheress's 2021 mixtape To Hell with It.
 Piri has also cited musical inspiration from the success of Nia Archives and Charli XCX, and from the experimentalism of Sophie.
-She has credited Archives and Pinku for inspiring her to be a music producer, as she had previously felt that being a woman would stop her from doing so.
-In addition, she has also named Beyoncé, Megan Thee Stallion, and Doja Cat as role models for femininity, and Charli XCX, Doja Cat, and burlesque routines featuring pole dancing as inspiration for her post–Piri & Tommy performances.
+She has credited Archives and Yunè Pinku for inspiring her to be a music producer.
+In addition, she has also named Beyoncé, Megan Thee Stallion, and Doja Cat as role models for femininity and Charli XCX, Doja Cat, and burlesque routines featuring pole dancing as inspiration for her post–Piri & Tommy performances.
 Additionally, when "It's a Match" came out, Anna Runa Umbrasko of Safe and Sound noted that Piri's sound had been "inspired by artists like Doja Cat and Dua Lipa".
 In an interview with Ticketmaster in August 2023, Caity Baser cited Piri when asked who her inspirations were.

 Petridis noted that Piri sings in an "unaffected, untutored" voice, while Matthew Perpetua said in a Fluxblog review of "Beachin" that she "sings with very modern English R&B inflections – a lot of restraint and no showy runs, but with an elegant soulfulness in smaller moments".
 Reviewing "Luv Stuck", Margaret Farrell of Pitchfork described Piri sung with a "cherubic tone".
 When "Soft Spot" came out, Cat Zhang of Pitchfork compared Piri's voice to that of Ariana Grande, and when Kenya Grace entered the UK Singles Chart with "Strangers", the Official Charts Company described her voice as a combination of those of Piri, PinkPantheress, and Charli XCX.

-Piri's songwriting addresses experiences common to people of her generation, and has been noted for its bluntness.
-She told Notion in March 2022 that she usually wrote about whatever was on her mind at the time, and that many of Piri & Tommy's tracks acted as snapshots of their relationship.
-Runa Umbrasko likened Piri's "soft songwriting and innocent, kawaii aesthetic elements" to those of "a Manchester version of Clairo", and found her lyricism "genuine and humble".
-Piri & Tommy's works have been noted for their self-sufficiency, with Froge.mp3 written, produced, mixed, and mastered entirely within their bedrooms.
+Runa Umbrasko likened Piri's "soft songwriting and innocent, kawaii aesthetic elements" to those of "a Manchester version of Clairo".
+Piri told Notion in March 2022 that she usually wrote about whatever was on her mind at the time, and that many of Piri & Tommy's tracks acted as snapshots of their relationship.
+That July, Nieve McCarthy of Dork wrote that Piri's songwriting focused on "relevant, universal experiences" and had "a no-messing-about attitude".
 Cyclone Wehner of Australian music magazine Purple Sneakers wrote in October 2023 that Piri "blends airy female vocals, syncopated breakbeats and the sonic aesthetics of Timbaland's avant'n'B, UKG, liquid funk and hyperpop".